All Episodes

 You think he kills babies?

-What the what do you think of these people?
+What do you think of these people?

 You know, that's pretty close.

-Racist, mean spirited, extremist, whatever.
+Racist, mean-spirited, extremist, whatever.

-Then they meet these guys, and they're floored.
+And then they meet these guys, and they're floored.

 They can't believe he was nice to me.